hggh/awesant/GlobalOptions.md

     2013-11-15 17:46:13+0200

-Enable this parameter would generate a timestamp with milliseconds:
+Enabling this parameter would generate a timestamp with milliseconds:

     2013-11-15 17:46:13.234+0200